 The first is when you’re releasing your credit information to a non-lender.
 Checking your own score – or allowing potential employers or landlords to do so – doesn’t affect your credit score.
 Only inquiries from actual lenders count.

 The second is when you’re applying for a larger loan, like a mortgage or an auto loan.
 In this circumstance, you can shop around with different lenders without incurring multiple negative inquiries.
-An article from MyFICO.com says that as long as you apply for loans for big-ticket items within fourteen days, your credit score will only get hit once.
+An article from MyFICO.com says that as long as you apply for loans for big-ticket items within 45 days, your credit score will only get hit once.

 Keep Track of Your Progress